svn2github/wordpress-vip-plugins/optimizely/README.txt

 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.7.1 =
+* FIXED bug on config.js around the conditional activation input

+= 3.7.0 =
+* NEW - Conditional activation mode.
+Now you can only run an experiment if the user actually see's the headline
+* NEW - Default URL targeting.
+Now you can have a default URL to run experiments on or across the entire site.
+* Updated the links to go to app.optimizely.com

+= 3.6.1 =
+* fixed bug in edit.php that only happened on servers running lower than PHP 5.4

+= 3.6.0 =
+* prevented the creation of an experiment until the post is published.
+This is to prevent goals and URL targeting to be incorrect when a post title changes and URL truncating
+* updated the results page to use the new Optimizely statistics engine

+= 3.5.2 =
+* Fixed issue where the powered testing number will only accept 2 digits
+* Fixed issue where pagenow can be undefined.
+Check to see if its undefined before displaying the page

+= 3.5.1 =
+* Fixed bug in optimizely.php that was preventing large snippet ids to render correctly

 = 3.5.0 =
 * Major changes to get the plugin ready for Wordpress VIP